 The solution valve switches (A) each control a valve located on the transom or the booms.
 The valves control the flow of solution through the boom.
-The boom is divided into 9 sections (5 on a 60 ft. boom), the far left tip being the beginning of the first section.
+The boom is divided into 3 sections, the far left tip being the beginning of the first section.
 More information is available in the spray systems section.